poppadum/dynquee/README.md

 ---

+## Help

+If things aren't working, first check the log files in the `logs/` directory:
+- `logs/dynquee.log` contains the summary log
+- `logs/dynquee.debug.log` contains the full debug log

+The logs should provide some clues as to what is wrong.

+**TODO**
+If you still can't get it working, post on forum **TODO: link needed**

+Please paste your debug log files on [pastebin][pastebin] and provide a link.

+---

 ## Contributing
-Bug reports/fixes, improvements, documentation, & translations are also welcome.
-When reporting bugs a copy of the log file `/tmp/dynquee.log` would be helpful.
+Bug reports/fixes, improvements, documentation, & translations are welcome.
+When reporting bugs please include a copy of the debug log file `logs/dynquee.debug.log`.

 ## Acknowledgements
 For convenience, releases include some starter images collected from various sources.
-These are not my  work: credit remains with the original authors.
+Most of these are not my work: credit remains with the original authors.
 See the [artwork README file][artwork-readme] for sources.

 ## To Do
 - [ ] Genre matching is very dumb: make it more useful.
 Is there a master list of genres that [Emulation Station][emulationstation] uses somewhere?

 ---